ajh1143/ajh1143.github.io/_posts/2017-10-25-DataScraping.md

 title: "Fun with Data Scraping"
 ---

-So, let's say you want to grab data from a website, but there's no API to connect to?
+So, you want to grab data from a website, but there's no API to connect to?

 What do you do?